gabada/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n * n * n): O(n)
       a = a + n * n O(1)
 ```
-The big O is O(n) because as N is increased it takes more time to complete.
+The Big O is O(n) because as N is increased it takes more time to complete.
 (Added big O analysis to code above)

 ```
 b)  sum = 0 # O(1)